 Whether incorporating retail sales into pop-up warehousing locations or simply creating temporary storage spaces closer to customers during periods of high sales volume, pop-up warehouses offer retailers flexibility and allow them to trim delivery and overhead costs at the same time.

 Gregory Healy, Senior Vice President, leads the U.S. Supply Chain and Logistics Consulting team.
-With over 20 years of global manufacturing and supply chain experience as both as a senior executive in the corporate world, as well as owning a supply chain consulting practice and a third party logistics business, Gregory has real world experience that brings a unique perspective to the Colliers team.
+With over 20 years of global manufacturing and supply chain experience as both a senior executive in the corporate world, as well as owning a supply chain consulting practice and a third party logistics business, Gregory has real world experience that brings a unique perspective to the Colliers team.